How to choose a breast pump

 - A single or double breast pump?

-A single electric breast pump is ideal for expressing from time to time.
+A single electric breast pump, like our Solo, is ideal for expressing from time to time.
 A double breast pump (which draws milk from both your breasts simultaneously) is more convenient for expressing regularly – whether for medical reasons or because you’ve returned to work.

 As well as halving the amount of time you spend expressing, a double breast pump delivers 18% more milk on average than pumping from each breast in turn.
 This makes it a great choice for busy moms.
 And the milk you obtain when double pumping has a higher fat and calorie content too.4

-- Why to rent a Medela Symphony hospital-grade breast pump?
+- Why rent a Medela Symphony hospital-grade breast pump?

 If you’re expressing frequently each day or relying on a breast pump to initiate and build your milk supply, keep in mind that Medela’s Symphony hospital-grade breast pump can be rented for however long you need it.
 Symphony has unique research-based suction patterns that have been clinically tested to initiate, build and maintain milk production and it’s especially advisable to use this if you’re pumping in the first five days after your baby’s birth.5 So check if there is a rental station near you.